GRamirez2/angularTechnical/README.md

 - Create reusable components (ie. `TextFieldComponent` and `CheckboxComponent`)

 ## Completion
-- send a link to your repo to George and Crystal
+- send a link to your repo to George